-In the CALMS acronym, the S stand for sharing.
+In the CALMS acronym, the S stands for sharing.
 Sharing of knowledge, of experiences.
-Call it communities, or chapters and guilds if you are more into the way Spotify works.
+Call it communities, chapters, and guilds if you are more into how Spotify works.

 I deliberately don't call it "the Spotify model" because there is no Spotify Model (says Marcin Floryan, a Spotify chapter lead in this presentation: https://www.infoq.com/presentations/spotify-culture-stc).